apoorvasomanima2025-a11y/eco6810-unemployment-predictor/CHARTER.md

 One sentence the data can prove wrong.
 A sign, a threshold, or a rank ordering.
 Not "we will analyse X" — "X will be greater than Y by at least Z".

 *Write here:*
-Countries in the highest income quartile will have CO₂ emissions per capita at least 2 metric tons higher than countries in the lowest income quartile.
+Countries in the middle income quartile (Q2 or Q3) will have CO₂ emissions per capita at least 1.5 metric tons higher than countries in the lowest income quartile (Q1), and countries in the highest income quartile (Q4) will have CO₂ emissions per capita no higher than those in Q3 — consistent with an inverted-U relationship.

 ## 6. Data sources and access plan